theplant/pak/README.md

 `targetbranch`: the branch which you need pak to monitor, default values in git is `origin/master` and `default/default` in mercurial.
 It must be a remote branch.

-Every dependences in Pakfile must have remote repository.
+Every dependences in Pakfile must have a remote repository.
+Pak will only try to checkout them from that remote repository.
+The reason behind this is `pak` is designed to be an cooperating tool first then an package management tool.
+And a package without remote repository is difficult to share with your teammates and other nice guys on Internet.

 ### Pak Get

 After finishing a Pakfile, using `pak get` to take the first snapshot of your project's dependences.
-That will generate a Pakfile.lock.
+That will generate a Pakfile.lock by retrieving the up-to-date checksum from the remote repositories of your dependences.

 Without the exitstence of `Pakfile.lock`, `pak` will try to checkout the up-to-date commit according to descriptions of `Pakfile`.
 So after the first time that you use `pak get`, pak creates `Pakfile.lock`.
 With the existence of `Pakfile.lock`, `pak get` will checkout commits recorded in `Pakfile.lock` from your dependences.